simitomorrow/GENCG/Day 02.md

 # Day 02 - Grids & Iterative Patterns

 ## 1. Bubble Foam
-For my first graphic I was inspired by the book [Generative Gestaltung](http://www.generative-gestaltung.de/2/) and it's online examples.
+For my first graphic I was inspired by the book [Generative Gestaltung](http://www.generative-gestaltung.de/2/) and its online examples.
 Most of which use a grid interacting with mouse coordinates to e.g increase the density or size of the elements on the grid.

 So I borrowed that idea and started with something that looks like a bubble foam: